Table of Contents

 - Many amendments were added to the bill, including additional restrictions on outdoor advertising, studies on hemp processing and recreational home grows, and disclosure of contracts for licenses, etc.

 - Defines “immature plants or clones,” and includes provisions allowing the sale of immature plants and clones or seeds to members of a registered cooperative, qualified patients, designated providers, and research licensees.
 Allows research licensees to sell plants to licensed producers (previously prohibited).

-- Authorizes the private exchange of marijuana between individuals so long as it’s not for consideration of any kind and under the possession limits for individuals under chapter 69.50 RCW.
+- Authorizes the private exchange of cannabis between individuals so long as it’s not for consideration of any kind and under the possession limits for individuals under chapter 69.50 RCW.

-- Creates a voluntary program for the certification and regulation of organic marijuana products administered by WSDA.
+- Creates a voluntary program for the certification and regulation of organic cannabis products administered by WSDA.